 Six 50x35cm placements

 Ngarduk Kunred, 2017 ©Helen Lanyinwanga (deceased) / Licensed by Copyright Agency

 These images are not to be reproduced without the approval of the licensor.

 “My design is of the kunbad (rocks) at the kunwardde (stone country).
 I call this country mother.
 These rocks live at the bottom of the kunronj (fresh water)- some are old, some are cracked and some are soft.
 The kunronj runs over the stones, and when we drink this water it tastes sweet and fresh.”

 This design depicts the stone country near Yikarrakkal, which is Helen’s mother’s traditional country.
 It is country filled with important sacred sites and living spirits under the river bed hiding among the rocks.

 ABOUT THE ARTIST:

-Jennifer’s artwork has been exhibited throughout Australia and her textile art is in the collection of the Art Gallery of South Australia.
+Helen was also an accomplished artist in other mediums, notably basket weavings and prints on paper.
+Her artwork has toured the United States and been exhibited throughout Australia, and her textile art is in the collection of the National Gallery of Australia.